 At the end of the semester, instead of taking a final exam, students will submit a Final Course Project.
-Detailed instructions and standards will be posted in the Project Info page linked in the left menu of the public webpage.
+Detailed instructions and standards will be posted in the Project Info page in Canvas.
 A sample description of a project from Fall 2025 is linked there now.
 Each of the project options is designed to give the student a chance to apply some topic from the course in a setting of their choosing.
 The projects are due at the time of the final exam.